angry-goose-initiative/irve/README.md

 BE CAREFUL IF YOU USE THIS COMMAND: `riscv32-unknown-elf-as -march=rv32ima -mabi=ilp32 path/to/your/assembly_file.s`
 It does not link the assembly, so references (like to symbols or jump targets) may be unresolved.

+### C code

+Step 1: Do `riscv32-unknown-elf-gcc -march=rv32ima -mabi=ilp32 -nostartfiles -static -static-libgcc --specs=nosys.specs -lc -lgcc -mstrict-align -T path/to/irve.ld path/to/crt0.s path/to/your/remaining/c/files/here`

+NOTE: Software floating point, other missing CPU features will be emulated by libgcc (you won't have to do anything)!

+NOTE: The C standard library will be available, BUT since we are using --specs=nosys.specs, you will have to implement certain "system calls" for it in order for ex. `printf` to work.

+If we used --specs=nano.specs or others, more would be implemented for us, but Newlib (the c standard library implementation for embedded systems) dosn't know how to use IRVE_DEBUG_ADDR

+Note: To implement these functions, this may come in handy: https://interrupt.memfault.com/blog/boostrapping-libc-with-newlib#implementing-newlib

+#### How I was compile C code before I thought of the possiblity of having a C library as a possiblity:

+`riscv32-unknown-elf-gcc -march=rv32ima -mabi=ilp32 -ffreestanding -nostartfiles -static-libgcc -lgcc -mstrict-align -T path/to/irve.ld path/to/crt0.s path/to/your/remaining/c/files/here`

+### End of both

 Step 2: Objcopy the resulting a.out file to a 32-bit (4-byte) Verilog hex file with `/opt/riscv/bin/riscv32-unknown-elf-objcopy ./a.out -O verilog --verilog-data-width=4 path/to/result.txt`

-### C code

-TODO

 # Licensing